ElementsProject/elementsproject.github.io/README.md

 ## Running elementsproject.org locally

-You can run this website locally to preview any changes you want to make before submitting a Pull Request.
+You can run the elementsproject.org website locally to preview any changes you want to make before submitting a Pull Request.

 If you are using Linux you can follow the steps below.
 If you are not using Linux please follow the instructions at https://jekyllrb.com/docs/installation after cloning this repository to your local machine.